blics18/SendGrid/README.md

 ## How to get Graphite Visualization
   1. Make sure that docker is downloaded and running.
 (Docker for windows if you are a Windows user)
   2. Use command docker run -it -d -e MYSQL_ALLOW_EMPTY_PASSWORD=1 -p 3306:3306 percona
-  3. Make sure you have these links: go get github.com/rcrowley/go-metrics/... go get github.com/cyberdelia/go-metrics-graphite
-  4. Make sure you import these into server.
-Import "net" as well
-  5. Create the metrics registry inside of CreatebloomFilter func in Server (Default code on rcrowley, keep the default port (2003)
+  3. Create the metrics registry inside of CreatebloomFilter func in Server (Default code on rcrowley, keep the default port (2003)
-  6. Set up Graphite in docker:
+  4. Set up Graphite in docker:
         docker run -d\
          --name graphite\
          --restart=always\